mcandre/unmake/README.md

 * Macro assignments with no identifier (`= 1`) are out of spec.
 * Plain leftover macro identifiers with no assignment (`A`) are out of spec.
 * Include paths with double-quotes (`""`) are out of spec.
+* Declaring multiple special targets in the same rule is out of spec.

 Certain escaped line feed sequences may trigger parse errors.
 For example: